Coca in Bolivia: History

 The coca plant, a tea-like shrub, was cultivated mostly by small farmers in the Yungas regions.

-Bolivian farmers rushed to grow coca in the 1980s as its price climbed and the economy collapsed.
+In the 1980s, Bolivian farmers rushed to grow coca for the illicit market, as its price climbed and the economy collapsed.
 Soaring unemployment also contributed to the boom.
-In addition, farmers turned to coca for its quick economic return, its light weight, its yield of four crops a year, and the abundance of United States dollars available in the trade, a reliable store of value in a hyperinflated economy.
+Farmers turned to coca for its quick economic return, light weight, yield of four crops annually, and the abundance of United States dollars available in the trade, (a reliable store of value in a hyperinflated economy).
 The Bolivian government estimated that coca production had expanded from 1.63 million kilograms of leaves covering 4,100 hectares in 1977 to a minimum of 45 million kilograms over an area of at least 48,000 hectares in 1987.
 The number of growers expanded from 7,600 to at least 40,000 over the same period.
 Besides growers, the coca networks employed numerous Bolivians, including carriers (zepeadores), manufacturers of coca paste and cocaine, security personnel, and a wide range of more nefarious positions.
 The unparalleled revenues made the risk worthwhile for many.

+Consequences

-Economic importance
+Economic

 Bolivia's most lucrative crop in the 1980s was coca.
 The country was the second largest grower of coca in the world, supplying approximately 15 percent of the United States cocaine market in the late 1980s.
 Analysts believed that exports of coca paste or cocaine generated from US$600 million to US$1 billion annually in the 1980s, depending on prices and output.

+Social

+The production of cocaine has helped indirectly the stabilization of democracy in Bolivia by increasing incomes and standards of living, especially during crisis.
+It offered an alternative source of income for the military, reducing the likelihood of a military coup.
+Policies to eradicate have also contributed to the militarization of the nation.